-PA 683L PEDIATRIC CLERKSHIP
+PEDIATRIC CLERKSHIP

 In this rotation, the student is assigned to either an institutional setting or a community-based pediatric site.
 Special emphasis is placed on communication skills and relating sensitively to both children and parents.
-The student gains familiarity with normal growth and development, pediatric preventive medicine, and evaluation and management of ing for the geriatric patient.
-Special emphasis is placed on the identification, and management of common problems in the elderly population.
+The student gains familiarity with normal growth and development, pediatric preventive medicine, and evaluation and management of common childhood illnesses.
 (2 units clinical lab)